EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

 ## **1.0 Summary**
 This specification defines the issuance process of a **Photo ID Verifiable Credential**.
 The credential is derived from a passport’s **Machine-Readable Zone (MRZ)** or **NFC chip**.

-The issuance process may include additional steps, such as biometric checks or verifying a credential that underwent a strong onboarding process, such as a **Personal ID (PID) credential**.
+The issuance process may include additional steps, such as biometric checks or verifying a credential issued with high level of assurance (LOA HIGH), such as a **Personal ID (PID) credential**.
 The issuance follows the **OpenID4VCI** framework, ensuring interoperability with **EUDI Wallets**.

 ---